The most famous hybrid animal is the liger—but there are more than a few crossed creatures you probably didn't know about.

 Over the past 200 years, various ranchers have crossed American bison and domestic cows.
 Among them was Charles Jesse “Buffalo” Jones, a Kansas resident who, in the late 19th century, saw that cattle were ill-equipped for the harsh winters of the Great Plains.
 Hybrids, he figured, would be more resilient.

-Jones started cross-breeding the two species in 1906.
-He did so on a patch of land that lies near present-day Grand Canyon National Park—where so-called cattalo have become a menace.
-(Not to be confused with beefalo, another hybrid: Cattalo are hybrids that have a predominately bison appearance, while beefalo are those that are only three-eighths bison.)
+Jones started cross-breeding the two species in 1906 on a patch of land that lies near present-day Grand Canyon National Park—where so-called cattalo became a menace.
+(Don't confuse them with beefalo: Cattalo are hybrids that have a predominately bison appearance, while beefalo are those that are only three-eighths bison.)
 As park superintendent Dave Uberuaga told the Associated Press, “The massive animals have reduced vegetation in meadows to nubs, traveled into Mexican spotted owl habitat, knocked over walls at American Indian cliff dwellings below the North Rim, defecated in lakes, and left ruts in wetlands.”
-The local population grows by a whopping 50 percent every year.

 If you live in eastern North America, you may have spotted one of these canines.
 Sometimes called woyotes, they’re a western coyote/eastern grey wolf mix.
 The hybrid's beginnings trace back to when European settlers first arrived on the continent.
 The settlers, who viewed the eastern grey wolves as a nuisance, hunted the animals to near-extinction.
 As the wolf population dwindled, coyotes began moving in from the west to exploit the vacancy.
 Eventually, they entered one of the wolves’ final strongholds: southern Ontario.

-Around 50 to 70 years ago, that area became the coywolf’s probable birthplace.
+Sometime between the 1950s and the '70s, that area became the coywolf’s probable birthplace.
 These new creatures have longer legs, bigger paws, stronger snouts, and bushier tails than normal coyotes do.
 Like wolves, they’re capable of hunting in packs.
-But while lupines aren’t cut out for cities or suburbs, coywolves have proven quite adaptable and embrace metropolitan lifestyles.
+But while wolves aren’t cut out for cities or suburbs, coywolves have proven quite adaptable and embrace metropolitan lifestyles.

-Donkey/zebra hybrids are nothing new; Charles Darwin even wrote about them in an 1859 edition of On the Origin of Species.
+Donkey/zebra hybrids are nothing new; Charles Darwin even wrote about them in the 1859 edition of On the Origin of Species.
 As with mules, zonkeys are born sterile—at least for the most part.
 Darwin did report on a zonkey that had successfully mated with a mare, thus combining the genes of three equine species.
 However, nobody has since been able to breed one with anything else (including other zonkeys).
-Captive zonkeys can currently be found at zoos in Mexico and Italy.
+At one point, captive zonkeys could be found at zoos in Mexico and Italy.

 Grolars tend to have both a grizzly’s hump and a polar bear’s elongated neck.
 Zoo keepers have noted that captives usually behave more like the great white ursids.
-When presented with a new toy, they’ll stamp on it with both of their front paws—the very same technique that polar bears use to break open seal dens.
-And a 2013 study on bears living on Alaska's Admiralty, Baranof, and Chicagof Islands showed that all of the bears were natural hybrids.
+When presented with a new toy, they’ll stamp on it with both of their front paws—the same technique that polar bears use to break open seal dens.